cheminfo/octochemdb/README.md

 ### <ins>Attention:</ins>

-This project depends on [ocl-cache-docker](https://github.com/cheminfo/ocl-cache-docker), please be sure to build it before start using Docker PubChem.
+This project depends on [ocl-cache-docker](https://github.com/cheminfo/ocl-cache-docker), please be sure to build it before start using OctoChemDB.

 ## API